towhidabsar/clara/README.md

 Adding features to the tool CLARA by https://github.com/iradicek/clara.
 Please refer to the PDF Clara__User_Manual for detailed instructions for running CLARA.

+In this version of CLARA (a datadriven automated repair approach that is open source), we present several modifications to deal with real-world introductory programs.
+We extend CLARA’s abstract syntax tree processor to handle common introductory programming constructs.
+Additionally, we propose a flexible alignment algorithm over control flow graphs where we enrich nodes with semantic annotations extracted from programs using operations and calls.
+Using this alignment, we modify an incorrect program’s control flow graph to match the correct programs to apply CLARA’s original repair process.

 ## Docker
 The easiest way to use and try clara is to use the provided `Dockerfile` to have a container with everything set up.